lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-3.rst

 * D: The ``ivoa.ObsCore`` table holds all image metadata.
 It is recommended to use all pre-selected columns.

 **5. Set the observation type and source.**
-Check the box next to "Observation Type and Source".
-Select calibration level 2 (for PVIs: processed visit images), set the instrument name to LSSTComCam, the collection to LSST.DP1, and the data product subtype to be "lsst.visit_image".
+In the "Observation Type and Source" area, select calibration level 2 (for PVIs: processed visit images), set the instrument name to LSSTComCam, the collection to LSST.DP1, and the data product subtype to be "lsst.visit_image".

 **6. Set the location.**
-Check the box next to "Location".
+In the "Location" area,
-For "Query Type" select "Observation boundary contains point" and for coordinates, use the approximate center of the ECDFS field, RA, Dec = 53.0, -28.0 degrees.
+for "Query Type" select "Observation boundary contains point" and for coordinates, use the approximate center of the ECDFS field, RA, Dec = 53.0, -28.0 degrees.

 **7. Set the timing.**
-Check the box next to "Timing".
+In the "Timing" area,
-For "Time of Observation" select "Overlapping specified range".
+for "Time of Observation" select "Overlapping specified range".
 Select "MJD values" and enter 60625 for the "Start Time" and 60630 for the "End Time".

 **8. Execute the search.**